-This rewinds the song.
+Transport This sets the current location to the start of the song. • This rewinds the song.
 This stop playback or recording.
 This plays the current song.
 This fast forwards the song.
 This sets the current location to the end of the song.

-This lets you record from the current location on the current track.
-Clicking the arrow button will display a menu with options to Record (from the current location), Record From Start, Record Audio, and Step-Record MIDI.

-This will display a menu with options to enable/disable punch-in record and open Punch-in Record dialog.
+Record This lets you record from the current location on the current track.
+Clicking the arrow button will display a menu with options to Record (from the current location), Record From Start , Record Audio , and Step-Record MIDI . ↓●↑↓ Punch-in This will display a menu with options to enable/disable punch-in record and open Punch-in Record dialog.
 When the punch-in is enabled, recording will take place in the region and overwrite any existing data.

-This will display a menu with options to enable/disable metronome during Recording and/or Playback and open Metronome Settings dialog.

-This will display a menu with options to enable/disable endless loop and open the Loop Settings dialog which allows you to set the loop range.
+Metronome This will display a menu with options to enable/disable metronome during Recording and/or Playback and open Metronome Settings dialog.
+Loop This will display a menu with options to enable/disable endless loop and open the Loop Settings dialog which allows you to set the loop range.
 When loop is enabled, the button will be highlighted.
 Time and Selection Areas